mschaberger/the-videogame-app/README.md

 By clicking each videogame, you can see more information and a link that redirects you to the official page.

 It also gives the user the possibility to create their own videogame through a controlled form.

+If you want to try it, download the repository and run the commands "npm install" and then "npm start".

 🚀 Used technologies:
 JavaScript | React | Redux | CSS | Node | Express | Sequelize | PostgreSQL